Project background

 How to get involved

-There will therefore be lots of opportunities for practitioners and people who have received treatment from IAPT to be involved in our studies.
+There are always opportunities for practitioners and people who have received treatment from IAPT to be involved in our studies.

 If you would like to take part or would like further information about the programme you can email us at equitymh@manchester.ac.uk.